OrangeDev2/FreeCodeCamp-Scientific-Computing-with-Python/README.md

 # Scientific-Computing-with-Python
 Scientific Computing with Python Projects
-Knowledge required: funamentals and OOP.  dir() and help() are helpful.
+Knowledge required: funamentals and OOP.  dir() and help() are helpful.  json module is great for Budget App

 # Artithetmic Formatter
 Output: 10/10 Tests passed